coverclock/com-diag-diminuto/README.md

 illustrated in its header file that defines the API.
 <https://github.com/coverclock/com-diag-diminuto/blob/master/Diminuto/inc/com/diag/diminuto/diminuto_scattergather.h>
-* The Diminuto Reader/Writer feature and its unit test is a reasonably complex example of using POSIX thread capabilities for mutual exclusion and synchronization.
+* The Diminuto Reader/Writer feature and its unit test is a reasonably complex example of using Diminuto features with POSIX thread capabilities for mutual exclusion and synchronization.
 <https://coverclock.blogspot.com/2020/12/first-come-first-served-readers-and.html>

 # Issues